The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Syzygy filtered algebra

-It is a Nakayama algebra of rank at most $n$.
+It is a Nakayama algebra of rank less than or equal to the rank of $A$.
 The equality holds if and only if $A$ is selfinjective.
-The category $\mod \varepsilon(A)$ is equivalent to $\scF$.
-The algebra $\varepsilon(A)$ has finite global dimension if and only if $A$ has finite global dimension.
+The category $\mod \varepsilon(A)$ of all finite dimensional $\varepsilon(A)$-modules is equivalent to $\scF$.
+The syzygy filtered algebra $\varepsilon(A)$ has finite global dimension if and only if $A$ has finite global dimension.

-For a Nakayama algebra $A$, denote by $\chi(A)$ the number of isoclasses of simple projective $A$-modules.
+Given a Nakayama algebra $A$, denote by $\chi(A)$ the number of isoclasses of simple projective $A$-modules.
+Note that $\chi(A)$ equals the number of occurrences of $1$ in the Kupisch series of $A$.
+For any integer $i\geq 0$, denote by $\varepsilon^i(A)$ the $i$-th iterated syzygy filtered algebra of $A$.
 By \eqref{eq:delta}, we have the following.